-The Romans had one of the largest and longest-lasting civilizations in the history of the world.
-Stretching from Britain all the way to Africa and the Middle East, Rome truly wasn't built in a day.
+The Romans had one of the largest and longest lasting civilizations in the history of the world.
+Stretching from modern-day Britain all the way to Africa and the Middle East, Rome truly wasn't built in a day.
 Instead, it was built over centuries of military conquest and constant vigilance.
 A beast as large as Rome must be constantly fed with an influx of new riches and slaves to keep the economy going, which is why capturing new territory was so essential.
 The most important battles in ancient Rome weren't just for glory, they were key to the continued survival of the society as a whole.

 Battle of Cannae (216 BCE)

 Hannibal set his sights on an army commanded by the new Roman consul Flaminius.
 Hannibal positioned himself so the Romans were pursuing his forces until they thought they had him cornered at Lake Trasimene.
-The Romans charged, only to realize hidden infantry were now blocking off their line of retreat.
+The Romans charged, only to realize hidden men were now blocking off their line of retreat.
 Hannibal's cavalry then charged the Roman's only exposed flank.
-With three of their sides full of enemies and a lake behind them, the Romans were surrounded and massacred.
+With three of their sides full of enemies and a lake behind them, the Romans were surrounded and slain.